Pan Tadeusz: Translations

 The earliest translation of Pan Tadeusz was into Belarusian by the Belarusian writer and dramatist Vintsent Dunin-Martsinkyevich, in Vilnius in 1859.
 Because of the pressure from Tsarist authorities, Dunin-Martshinkyevich was able to publish only the first two chapters of the poem.

+It has also been translated into Russian, Esperanto, French, German, Czech, Lithuanian and Kashubian.

 Film adaptations

 The first film version of the poem as a feature was produced in 1928.
 The film version made by Andrzej Wajda in 1999 was his great cinematic success in Poland.

-Popular recognition
+Legacy and popular recognition

+Pan Tadeusz is required reading in Polish schools, and its original manuscript is considered to be the most important holding of the Ossolineum.
+The original manuscript is on display in the Pan Tadeusz Museum in Wrocław, which opened in 2016.

-In 2012, during the first edition the National Reading Day organized by the President of Poland Bronisław Komorowski, Pan Tadeusz was read in numerous locations across the country as a way of promoting readership and popularizing Polish literature.
+In 2012, during the first edition of the National Reading Day organized by the President of Poland Bronisław Komorowski, Pan Tadeusz was read in numerous locations across the country as a way of promoting readership and popularizing Polish literature.
 Google's Doodle for Poland, Lithuania, Belarus, Iceland, Ireland and UK on 28 June 2019 commemorated the poem.